yewton/plantuml-mode/README.md

     C-c C-c  plantuml-preview: renders a PlantUML diagram from the current buffer in the best supported format

-    C-u C-c C-c  plantuml-preview in other window

-    C-u C-u C-c C-c plantuml-preview in other frame
+    C-u C-c C-c  plantuml-preview in other frame

 ## Integration with `org-mode`